-To control the ANIUSB-MATRIX, use Shure Designer software to adjust settings and route audio between Shure devices.
+To control the ANIUSB-MATRIX, use Shure Designer software.
 After completing this basic setup process, you should be able to:

 Before you get started, you'll need: